ClimateImpactLab/impact-calculations/README.md

 # impact-calculations

-The impacts-calculations contains the code necessary to generate, aggregate, and analyze physical impacts from econometric response functions.
+`impacts-calculations` contains the code necessary to generate, aggregate, and analyze physical impacts from econometric response functions.

 The package can be installed locally as a python package but it also includes several additional scripts.